mateuszlason/vidly/README.md

 The [vidly project](https://thawing-wildwood-91061.herokuapp.com/) is hosted on `Heroku Cloud Platform` and is connected to real API.

+Keep in mind it takes a little while to load API when you visit Vidly site.

 ## Foreword

 > While building this project, I learned the most important solutions and practices used when working with the **React.js** library.